 Students will be assigned guided and trackable individual work.
 These assignments will vary, but they will usually focus on the memorization and reinforcement of vocabulary and morphology.
 These will be conducted through assignments on bCourses.
 However, we will vary these assignments with other creative or collaborative activities.
 In most cases students will be able to complete these activities either before or after their practice sessions.

 The daily quizzes will be taken on bCourses.
 They will focus on translation, reading comprehension, and the identification of syntax and morphology in context.
 These quizzes are written in such a way as to remain open book while still reliably evaluating student progress.
 However, they will have a time limit in order to disincentivize an over-reliance on the textbook.
 These should be completed after the daily discussion section and asynchronous drills/activities.

 The exams will also be administered on bCourses, and they are also written to be open book with a time limit.
 On exam days we will not hold the synchronous discussion section, the daily drills/activities, or the daily quiz.
 Instead students will have a window within which they much complete the exam.
-There will be three unit exams, one every week and a half, as well as a midterm exam at the end of Part 1.
+There will be three exams, one every week and a half, as well as a midterm exam at the end of Part 1.

 The grammar lectures will be recorded in advance by the director in 10- to 15-minute segments following the sections in Hansen & Quinn.
 Each day there will be a set of video lectures for each student to watch after the daily quiz and before the synchronous grammar reinforcement.
-These lectures will include explanations for new grammar and vocabulary, as well as example sentences and guided drills.
+These lectures will include explanations of new grammar and vocabulary, as well as example sentences and guided drills.